quartiq/miniconf/README.md

 some external source can be used to modify values by path.

 ## Limitations
-Deferred (non-atomic) access to inner elements of some types is not yet supported.
-This means that `Miniconf` for enums (other than [core::option::Option]) is not yet supported.
+Deferred (non-atomic) access to inner elements of some types is not yet supported, e.g. enums other than [core::option::Option].

 ## Features
 * `mqtt-client` Enable the MQTT client feature.
 See the example in [MqttClient].